oasisprotocol/old-docs/src/operators/incentives-proposal.md

   selection to the consensus committee is proportional to the stake of all nodes run by one entity.

-* **Annual rewards**: The network is targeted to hit ~15% APR at launch (based on the number of blocks produced, so timing could vary) and then taper down to 10% by end of year.
+* **Annual rewards**: The network is targeted to hit ~15% annual rewards at launch (based on the number of blocks produced, so timing could vary) and then taper down to 10% by end of year.
 This will happen over a gradual taper rather than a step function change to avoid creating some sort of cliff.

 * **Slashing**: At the time of Mainnet launch, the network will only slash for double-signing.
 The network would slash the minimum stake amount (100 tokens)